isaacyclai/second-reading/README.md

-# Scribe
+# Second Reading
-**Scribe** is a web app that aims to make it easier for the public to understand what goes on during Singapore's Parliament sittings.
+**Second Reading** is a web app that aims to make it easier for the public to understand what goes on during Singapore's Parliament sittings.
 It aggregates data from the [Hansard](https://sprs.parl.gov.sg/search/#/home), which contains the official reports of parliamentary debates, and organises the data from each session into a more user-friendly format.

-NOTE: Currently, Scribe only contains data for sittings from the (current) 15th Parliament onwards (September 2025 - present).
+NOTE: Second Reading only contains data for sittings from the 13th Parliament onwards (January 2016 - present).

 ## Features